hansoh0/redbot/README.md

 I am not responsible for misuse of this code.

-Written in python by canyon bishop.
+Written in python by saucecan.